bekk/react-native-workshop/README.md

 Before you dive back into your code, let's take a closer look at how navigation is set up in the application.
 We use the `Navigator`component of React Native, wrapped in a custom component that handles some boilerplate code – like how transitions between routes are animated and how the navigation bar is configured. `Navigator` is basically a stack – you push a view to transition to that view, and you pop it to go back to the previous view.
 To abstract this away, we have added two actions, `navigateTo` and `navigatePop` that you can use to navigate. `navigateTo` expects a route object as an argument.
 See `routes.js`.

 a) __Button.__ We need a button to initiate a transition to `NewMessage`.
-To ensure a great native look in our app, we'll implement the button platform specific:
+To ensure a great native look in our app, we'll implement a platform specific button:
  * __Android:__ Implement the button as a floating button above the list view.
-We have added react-native-material-kit to the project so can use to get material design feel.
-Use `ColoredFab`(`colored-fab.js`).
 You should add the button in the render method of `MessageListContainer` (`messages-list-container.js`).
+We have added a package containing material design UI components to the project.
+Check out the `ColoredFab` (`colored-fab.js`) component to see how it is used.
+If you don't feel like doing any design yourself, `ColoredFab`can used directly.
- * __iOS:__  Implement the button as a '+' button contained in the navigation bar aligned to the right.
+ * __iOS:__  Implement the button as a '+' right-aligned button contained in the navigation bar.
 See `navigationBarButtons` (`navigationbar-buttons.ios.js`)

 b) __Push it.__ Make sure that a press on the button you created, transitions to the `NewMessage` view.
  * __iOS:__ Hide the +-button when current route is `NewMessage`

 c) __Pop it.__ Implement a back button in the left side of the navigation bar.
 See `commonRouteMapper` (`navigationbar-routemapper.js`).
 We have imported a back arrow image you can use.
 We have already ensured that the user is taken back to the message list when send is pressed.
-See `actions/actions.js` and `postMessage` function to see how it work.
+See `actions/actions.js` and `postMessage` function to see how it works.

 Well done!
 This starts to look like a complete application!